Conor Lawless

-Conor Michael John Lawless (born 16 May 2001) is an English professional footballer who last played as a midfielder for English side Dagenham & Redbridge.
+Conor Michael John Lawless (born 16 May 2001) is an English professional footballer who last played as a midfielder for English side Aldershot Twn.

 Career

 Having come through Reading's academy, Lawless signed his first professional contract with the club in September 2018, and signed a contract extension in January 2020.
 He made his senior debut as a substitute in a 1–0 FA Cup defeat away to Luton Town on 9 January 2021.
 Lawless was released by the club in summer 2021 following the expiry of his contract.

 On 21 September 2021, Luton Town announced the signing of Lawless.

 On 17 February 2023, Lawless signed for National League South club Farnborough on a one-month loan deal.
 At the end of this spell, he joined Dulwich Hamlet until the end of the season.

 On 31 July 2023, he signed for National League side Dagenham & Redbridge on a one-year deal after impressing during pre-season as a trialist.

+On 20 June 2026, Lawless joined National League club Aldershot Town.